Category filter

 Pre-requisite:

-You must install the Hexnode Remote Assist app on the system before proceeding.
-To check if the app is already installed on the device, navigate to Manage > Devices and select your device.
-Under the Device Summary sub-tab, find the Enrollment Details section and check if Hexnode Remote Assist app is installed on the device.
+You must install the Hexnode Remote Assist app on the device before proceeding.
+To check if the app is already installed, navigate to Manage > Devices from the portal and select your device.
+Under the Device Summary sub-tab, find the Enrollment Details section and check if the Hexnode Remote Assist app is installed on the device.

 If it says ‘No’, you may click on the update icon to initiate a fresh installation of the app on the device.